a person typing on a laptop computer

 How To Keep Rats From Your House

-Rats are a nuisance that should be kept out of your home due to the damages they cause and the diseases they spread.
-Here are few tips to keep them from finding their way inside your home:
+Rats are a nuisance that should be kept out of your home due to the damage they cause and the diseases they spread.
+Here are a few tips to keep them from finding their way inside your home:

 • Rats have the ability to sneak through the tiniest of holes and cracks, so make sure that any vulnerabilities are sealed up, including foundation cracks, damaged door sweeps, and gaps around utilities entering the home.